m3db/m3/docs/operational_guide/bootstrapping_crash_recovery.md

 ## Crash Recovery

+**NOTE:** These steps should not be necessary in most cases, especially if using the default bootstrappers configuration of `filesystem,commitlog,peers,uninitialized_topology`.
+However in the case the configuration is non-default or the cluster has been down for a prolonged period of time these steps may be necessary.
+A good indicator would be log messages related to failing to bootstrap from peers due to consistency issues.

-M3DB requires manual intervention to recovery in the event of a loss of quorum, such as a full cluster restart.
-This is because, as mentioned in the [Peers Boostrapper](#peers-bootstrapper) section, a bootstrapping node must read from a majority of those owning a shard to bootstrap.
+M3DB may require manual intervention to recover in the event of a prolonged loss of quorum.
+This is because the [Peers Boostrapper](#peers-bootstrapper) must read from a majority of nodes owning a shard to bootstrap.

 To relax this bootstrapping constraint, a value stored in etcd must be modified that corresponds to the `m3db.client.bootstrap-consistency-level` runtime flag.
 Until the coordinator